 Ernie Pyle developed a passion for journalism while attending Indiana University in the early 1920s.
 During his time there, Pyle wrote for the school newspaper, took extra journalism courses, and worked as the newspaper editor.
 Pyle even took a sabbatical from school to follow the Indiana baseball team to Japan, reporting on the team's tour from Hong Kong, Manila, and Japan.
 During his time at Indiana University, Pyle began developing the storytelling style of writing that would make him famous two decades later.
 In December 1940, Pyle volunteered to go to London to cover the bombing of the city.
 Pyle returned to Great Britain a year and a half later as a war correspondent for Scripps-Howard newspaper.
-Throughout the war in

-Europe, Pyle followed infantry from North Africa to Italy and eventually to France.
+Throughout the war in Europe, Pyle followed infantry from North Africa to Italy and eventually to France.
 He spent most of his time on the front line interviewing enlisted men and writing about their daily experiences.
 Pyle grew to admire the infantry, seeing them as the underdogs.
 By the end of September 1944, Pyle began showing signs of combat fatigue, and decided to return to the states to recover in his New Mexico home.
 In January 1945, Pyle reluctantly agreed to report on the Navy experience from the Pacific front.
 Despite having served in the Naval Reserve during World War I, Plye felt more attached to the GIs in the foxholes of Europe than to the Navy serving in the Pacific.
 However, It did not take long for Pyle to find himself on the front lines again.
 During the Battle of Okinawa, he reported from the island of le Shima, following the activities of the 77th Infantry Division.
 On April 18, 1945, Ernie Pyle and Lieutenant Colonel Joseph Coolidge came under fire while driving to the new battalion command post.
 Both men took cover in a nearby ditch, waiting for their chance to escape.
 After a while, both men raised their head to see if the coast was clear.
 After another blast of machine gun bullets, Coolidge ducked and looked over to find Pyle lying dead next to him.
 At the news of his death a national outpouring of grief flowed from the Home Front, across Europe, and over the Pacific.
 Even President Harry Truman eulogized, "No man in this war has so well told the story of the American fighting man as American fighting men wanted it told.
-He deserves the gratitude of all his countrymen."

-Photo Credit: War Correspondent Ernie Pyle and Ex-Heavyweight Champio Dempsey in Okinawa, 1945.
-Official US Coast Guard Photograph, Gift of St.

-FEATURED AUTHOR & HISTORIAN
+He deserves the gratitude of all his countrymen." ੱਠੋਂ oto Credit: War Correspondent Ernie Pyle and Ex-Heavyweight Champion Ja mpsey in Okinawa, 1945.
+Official US Coast Guard Photograph, Gift of Stacy tchinson, from the collection of The National WWII Museum.
+FEATURED AUTHOR & HISTORIAN Jonathan Parshall

-Jonathan Parshall

-Jonathan Parshall saw his interest in the Imperial Japanese Navy develop early in his childhood.
-As an adult, that passion led him to create the foremost website devoted to the Imperial Navy, combinedfleet.com, which he founded in 1995.
-Parshall's book, Shattered Sword: The Untold Story of the Battle of Midway, which he coauthored with Anthony Tully, is the definitive account of that pivotal battle in the Pacific.
-He has written for the Naval War College Review, the US Naval Institute's Proceedings and Naval History magazines, World War II magazine, Wartime (the journal of the Australian War Memorial), Flypast magazine, the Sankei Shimbun, and several overseas aviation publications.
-He has also illustrated numerous books on the Pacific war (including his friend Richard Frank's MacArthur).
-Parshall is an adjunct lecturer for the US Naval War College, and has appeared on the History Channel, Discovery Channel, and the BBC.
-A graduate of Carleton College and the Carlson School of Management, he is currently working on a history of the year 1942, focusing on how the Allies transformed themselves to meet their respective challenges during that year.
-Jon lived in Hiroshima in the 1990s and brings an intimate knowledge Japan to this tour.
+Jonathan Parshall is coauthor of Shattered Sword: The Untold Story of the Battle of Midway.
+Widely published on the Pacific War, his work has appeared in the Naval War College Review, Naval History magazine and Naval Institute Proceedings, Wartime (the Magazine of the Australian War Memorial), World War II magazine, the Northern Mariner, and many others.
+He is a frequent speaker at venues such as The National WWII Museum, the Pritzker Military Museum & Library, the National Museum of the Pacific War, and the Pearl Harbor Aviation Museum.
+He has appeared on the Discovery Channel, History Channel, Netflix, National Geographic, and the Smithsonian Channel.
+Parshall is a coauthor of Fighting in the Dark (2023), which details the history of naval night combat, as well as a forthcoming new narrative history of the year 1942, covering all theaters of the war.
+He is a graduate of Carleton College and the Carlson School of Management.
 ACCOMMODATIONS